 - -Synchronous interaction with the player This option applies to the Microsoft Media Foundation based player only (the default player for .mp4 and .wmv files).
 In this Foundation operations like "start", "stop", "jump to" etc. are performed asynchronously by default.
 If strange jumps or other quirks are experienced while using the player, the synchronous mode can be tried (it is still experimental).
-Changing this option requires the file to be closed and opened again to take effect..

-- -Native Windows Media Player (WMP)
+Changing this option requires the file to be closed and opened again to take effect. - -JavaFX Media Framework for (.mp4 and .wav). - -VLC Player Library

-- -QuickTime for Java